From generalized permutahedra to Grothendieck polynomials via flow polytopes: Newton polytopes of left-degree polynomials

 \section{Newton polytopes of left-degree polynomials}

 In this section, we study the Newton polytopes of polynomials $L_G(\bm{t})$ built from left-degree sequences (see Definition \ref{ldpolynomialdefinition}).
-We first show that each of these polynomials have polytopal support (Definition \ref{polsup}).
-Then, we investigate the Newton polytopes of their homogeneous components and certain homogeneous subcomponents and prove that these Newton polytopes are generalized permutahedra.
-We can summarize some of our results as:
+We first show that each of these polynomials have SNP (Definition \ref{snp}).
+Then, we investigate the Newton polytopes of their homogeneous components and certain homogeneous subcomponents.
+We prove that these Newton polytopes are generalized permutahedra.
+Our main results can be summarized as: